Grupo Aeroportuario del Pacífico (NYSE:PAC) Sees Unusually-High Trading Volume

 Shares of Grupo Aeroportuario del Pacífico, S.A.B. de C.V.
-(NYSE:PAC – Get Rating) saw unusually-strong trading volume on Wednesday .
-Approximately 9,441 shares changed hands during trading, a decline of 84% from the previous session’s volume of 57,999 shares.The stock last traded at $152.63 and had previously closed at $148.90.
+(NYSE:PAC – Get Rating) saw an uptick in trading volume on Tuesday .
+7,787 shares were traded during trading, a decline of 84% from the previous session’s volume of 49,699 shares.The stock last traded at $149.82 and had previously closed at $152.62.

 Grupo Aeroportuario del Pacífico, SAB. de C.V., together with its subsidiaries, develops, manages, and operates airports primarily in Mexico's Pacific region.
 It has 12 airports in Guadalajara, Puerto Vallarta, Tijuana, San Jose del Cabo, Guanajuato (Bajío), Hermosillo, Mexicali, Los Mochis, La Paz, Manzanillo, Morelia, and Aguascalientes, as well as two international airports in Jamaica.